 Tuesday, July 31, I was in bed thinking all was as it should be, Dave woke up and left for work.
 Work in Portland, you ask?
 A few months ago Dave’s brother Dennis and Dave’s best friend, Justin, bought a church.
 Dennis and Justin are business partners/property developers.
 They bought a church and now they have offices at the Alberta Abby (as they call it).
 No really what we like to call it is the Downtown Abby because it is close to Downtown Portland and we think we are funny because we are making a Downton Abby reference.
 Dave left, asked me to take it easy, I cleaned, did what I do and I got ready for lunch.
 Dave would be home at noon and we were meeting a good friend, David Roy, and his wife.
 We would be meeting his wife for the first time and had just reconnected with him after sixteen years, which is an important plot point.
 Our friend is this most awesome guy and really if it were not for him, Dave and I probably would have never really started hanging out.
 I have always been grateful.
 We saw our old friend a few days before at a get together and the night had gone so well that we set our lunch date.

 I was excited to meet his wife.
 I was excited to renew our connection.
 I met him through an old boyfriend and we reminded each other that this certain old boyfriend always would say, “Once you meet David Roy, you will like him better than me.”
 Guess what?
 My boyfriend was right.
 David Roy and I became besties and Dave and I were always sad that we had lost touch.
 Lunch would be a good thing.
 Dave and I arrived first, were seated and our friend David arrived Portland style (on his bike) and dripping from the afternoon heat and humidity.
 He warned us that his wife was bringing Che, their dog, and asked if we wouldn’t mind eating outside.
 David’s lovely wife arrived.
 I had already been to the bathroom once by that time.
 We were all seated and I just thought I was continuing on my miscarriage way.
 Our food arrived, I felt another gush and excused myself from the table.
 By the third time this happened I had to excuse Dave as well.
 He had the car keys and I needed more supplies.
 Ok, so, how do you tell your friend you haven’t seen in a million years and his wife that you just met, “Um, so I have bled through my protection three times in an hour.
 Every time I go to the bathroom the tissue expelled is greater than the time before?”
 So weird.
 I know I am telling the internet, but like I have told those who have asked, “I control the output and I do not have to look into your eyes and tell you this.”
 It’s true.
 My blog is a little space I hope you come to, but know you chose to be here.
 Does that make sense?
 Anyway, the conversation was actually really good.
 We caught up with each other, learned about Geology and made jokes about my old boyfriend.
 We had to.
 The best one. . .wait. . . there are two best ones.
 I will tell the appropriate one here.
-So one time years ago my old boyfriend and I were driving to from Minnesota to Utah when he noticed that there was an outlet mall near Mount Rushmore.
+So one time years ago my old boyfriend and I were driving from Minnesota to Utah when he noticed that there was an outlet mall near Mount Rushmore.
 Instead of seeing Mount Rushmore (understandable) or the Black Hills or Deadwood (not understandable), we went to the Ralph Lauren Outlet.
 Hilarious.
-As we parted ways with promises of not losing touch again, I started to think there may be a problem.
+As David Roy and I parted ways, we promised not to lose touch again.
+I started realizing there may actually be a problem.
 Every single time I have miscarried it has always been the same.
 Always!
 I have super bad cramps, lose a lot of tissue for a day or a few hours and then it’s like a regular heavy menstrual cycle.
 That whole process happened the day before at the park.
 At this point I was bleeding more, not less.

 In the car I remembered the Sage words of my OB, “If you soak more than one pad an hour, go to the ER.”
 I was soaking three.
 I called her and wanted to make sure I was not overreacting.
 “Beth, if this does not settle down in two hours, you need to go in.”
 I called another Portland girlfriend for hospital suggestions (thank you, Carrie) and waited.
 While I waited Dave and I picked up the boys and then we took Dave back to the Abby while the bleeding only increased.
 Trying to keep my mind off of things and knowing I would have to break our OMSI date, I asked the kids if they wanted to go and get ice cream from Ruby Jewel.
 “Of course we do.”
 Kyle sweetly responded and then Eli inserted, “Mom, do you know this will be the sixth time we have gone to Ruby Jewel since we came to Portland.”
 I didn’t know it was six, but I knew it was up there.
 We made our way over to the Mississippi Avenue neighborhood of Portland where I enjoyed my Salt Lime/Burnt Orange Sorbet combo.
 I had no idea that it would be the last thing I would eat for hours (which to me felt like days).

-My kids are older.
+My kids are tweens.
 They know I have been pregnant and have been very good about helping me and keeping my crazy pregnant behavior to themselves.
 Now looking way back in early June I should have known I was pregnant that day I was dead dog tired at the after school talent show Pogo Practice that something was up.
 I didn’t.
 I bet my boys did.
 I just thought it was the LMFAO-Party-Rock-disorganized-mayhem of trying to get six distracted boys to learn their pogo routine.
 That day and always my boys have had my back.
 These past months when I missed hikes with their friend’s mothers, Kyle and Eli did not say anything like, “Hey so my mom is pregnant.
 She really can’t go on a hike because she thinks she is going to puke.”
-They have had my back.
 I have asked them to keep my secret and have also told them the truth along the way.
 So on our ice cream adventure it made perfect sense to give them the heads up.
 “Ok guys, you know because of last night I lost the baby, but now things are getting a little weird so we may go get things checked so I will be ok.”
 I told them while driving back to our Portland digs.
 “Mom, we just want you to be ok.”
 Kyle quickly said.

 I muscled through for another hour and called Dave.
 “Hey, so I am still bleeding.
 Well, actually it is worse.
 We should probably get it checked.
 I am on my way to get you.”
 The hospital was close and we were on our way.